As I’m learning about scotch, whiskey, and bourbon, I’m going to write up my observations and share them with you. First up, Laphroaig!

 So without further ado, here’s my first entry…

 (Ok, just kidding, there’s a little more ado…you might be wondering why my blog is called Scotch & Scones…what’s this about scones?!?
-Well, that will be explained in my next entry.
+Well, that will be explained in my next post.
 This introduction has gone on long enough…)

 To the scotch…